Boorclark/Mold-Sensor/README.md

 ## Files

-Data Folder: empty for now, but this directory will contain the files that contain the data, Images Folder: contains an example image,
+* Data Folder: empty for now, but this directory will contain the files that contain the data,
+* Images Folder: contains an example image
-License: contains the licensing and copyright rules and regulations, README.md: contains detailed information on the project, and the milestone regulations, example-README.md: this file has the instructions on how the actual README.md should be formatted
+* License: contains the licensing and copyright rules and regulations
+* README.md: contains detailed information on the project, and the milestone regulations,
+* example-README.md: this file has the instructions on how the actual README.md should be formatted

 ### Project Files